0xCurtis/BettingArbitroor/README.md

 The bot runs in a continuous loop (defined in `finder.py`):

-1.  **Fetch**: It scrapes the latest active markets from Polymarket and Kalshi.
+1. Fetch: It scrapes the latest active markets from Polymarket and Kalshi.
-2.  **Match**: It sends pairs of markets to your local Ollama instance.
-The `MarketMatcher` class constructs a prompt that includes the event titles, rules, and descriptions.
-It asks the LLM to verify if they represent the exact same real-world outcome (checking dates, entities, and conditions).
+2. Match: Two‑stage "retrieval + verification" pipeline in `matcher.MarketMatcher`:
+    - Stage 1 — Retrieval: Find top‑K likely pairs via vector search.
+If `sentence-transformers` and `faiss-cpu` are present, cosine similarity over embeddings is used.
+Otherwise, a fast token‑based inverted index prunes candidates (still avoids O(N²)).
+    - Stage 2 — Verification: Run the LLM only on those candidates (default K=5).
+A greedy pass locks in confirmed matches and skips later checks that involve already‑matched items.
-3.  **Save**: Confirmed matches (confidence > 70%) are saved to a local SQLite database (`market_matches.db`).
+3. Save: Confirmed matches (LLM confidence ≥ 0.70) are saved to a local SQLite database (`market_matches.db`).

 ## Running the Bot